bluebinary/exifdata/README.md

-While every effort has been made to ensure that the library works reliably with embedded image metadata, you must ensure that all files are backed up before using the EXIFData library with such files especially as the library is still in early development.
+While every effort has been made to ensure that the library works reliably with embedded image metadata, you must ensure that all files are backed up before using the EXIFData library with any files especially as the library is still in early development.

-Furthermore, the library may not be able to read nor preserve all metadata field values from an image file, especially if manufacturer specific or custom metadata model values are present, so it is possible that some loss of embedded metadata could occur.
+Furthermore, the library may not be able to read nor preserve all metadata field values from an image file, especially if manufacturer specific or custom metadata model values are present, so it is possible that loss of embedded metadata could occur if an image is loaded into the library and is then overwritten if the file is saved to the same path.

 Use of the library is entirely at your own risk and the authors bear no responsibility for losses of any kind.
 By using the software you assume all such risk and liability.